This project questions how institutions deal with sexual consent

 After studying International Relations at Sciences-Po (Paris) Dorothée Boulanger completed a Master’s in Gender Studies at the London School of Economics.
 In 2012 she undertook a PhD in History at King’s College London with Patrick Chabal, focusing on the literature and history of contemporary Angola.

-Work Out is a collaboration between King’s College London’s Department of History and artist Phoebe Davies, brokered and supported by the Cultural Institute at King’s in partnership with Somerset House Studios.
+Work Out is a collaboration between King’s College London’s Department of History and artist Phoebe Davies, brokered and supported by university's Culture team in partnership with Somerset House Studios.